Mythra/sash/README.md

 Simply run: `sash package`.

+### sash time ###

+sash time is a tool for detecting what is taking so long in your shell startup. sash time simply gives you an overview of how many seconds (more or less) it took to load each file in your shell.

+NOTE: this uses the bash builtin: `$SECONDS` which is techincally not readonly, if you have an unbehaved shell script it's time + the global time will be reported incorrectly.
+Please don't abuse seconds.

+Simply run `sash time`, to get a formatted output of the time things to load down to the second granularity.

 ### sash_trace ###

 If you aren't able to find out where a particular command is executing (or you want to see which